Chart Color Schemes

 Infrastructure

-Buloke has moderate levels of nearby infrastructure activity, ranking in the 47thth percentile nationally
+Buloke has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects likely to impact the area.
-Key projects include Corack East Wind Project, Corack Road Service Station & Food Premises, Kooka's Country Cookies New Manufacturing Facility, and Donald's Transformation.
+AreaSearch identified 19 projects that could impact this region.
+Notable ones include Corack East Wind Project, Corack Road Service Station & Food Premises, Kooka's Country Cookies New Manufacturing Facility, and Donald's Transformation.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.